linux-china/wukong/README.md

 # jaz

-jaz: a lightweight utility that simplifies how Java developers run their applications.
+jaz: a lightweight utility that simplifies how Java developers run their applications on JDK 17+.

 Detected variables: